What Are Wooden Doubled Glazed Windows?

 As mentioned before, wooden windows are more expensive than uPVC windows.
 This is because good quality timber is generally very high in cost.
 Yet, considering the longer life expectancy, they are a worthwhile investment option for double glazed windows.

 Wooden windows arguably require more maintenance than uPVC double glazed windows due to paint work.
 Although, depending on the type of paint finishing used, repainting of timber frames can be done in regular intervals of between 2 and 8 years.

 Wooden windows are therefore an excellent choice for timeless looking, long lasting window replacements that are environmentally friendly and prioritises energy efficiency in the overall home comfort.

-To compare prices of Double Glazed Windows in the UK, kindly fill out the form at the top of this page and get up to four free quotes from our suppliers.
+To compare prices of Double Glazed Windows in the UK, kindly fill in the form at the top of this page and get up to four free quotes from our suppliers.